 Laser therapy can be more expensive than getting a cover-up.
 The cost depends on your tattoo’s size, color, and age.

-The average cost of getting a tattoo removed in the United States is $463 per treatment, according to the American Society for Aesthetic Plastic Surgery.
-Most insurance companies don’t cover tattoo removal because it’s seen as a cosmetic procedure.
+The average cost of getting a tattoo removed in the United States is $423 per treatment, according to the American Society of Plastic Surgeons.
+Most insurance companies do not cover tattoo removal because it’s seen as a cosmetic procedure.

 Surgical tattoo removal